 2. Fish Sauce

-This may sound surprising, but fish sauce has the same savory flavor as miso paste and makes an excellent miso paste substitute.
+This may sound surprising, but fish sauce has the same savory flavor as miso paste and makes an excellent replacement.
 However, because it’s a sauce and not a paste, it is far thinner in consistency.

 Since it is derived from fermented fish, fish sauce is not a good option for vegans.
 However, its intense savory flavor makes it perfect for stir-fries, stews, and Asian broths.